brianloveswords/inaccessible-tweets-bookmarklet/resources/README.tpl.md

 ## how?

-twitter's DOM is div 🍲 with classes like `c-a209l` and `r-av3d1`, but fortunately there are a few things can hang our hats on a few things:
+twitter's DOM is div 🍲 with classes like `c-a209l` and `r-av3d1`, but fortunately there are a few things we can hang our hats on:

 - `div[data-testid=tweetPhoto]`: tweets with photos will have this `data` attribute.
 - `img[alt=Image]`: images without provided alt [get the default of "Image"](https://twitter.com/thingskatedid/status/1360331792067166208)